-In the day-ahead energy market, in the first nine months of 2023, there were net scheduled imports at two of PJM's 19 interfaces.
-The top importing interface in the day-ahead energy market was the PJM/Duke (DUK) Interface, which accounted for 99.8 percent of the net scheduled import volume.
+In the day-ahead energy market, in the first three months of 2024, there were net scheduled imports at two of PJM's 19 interfaces.
+The top importing interface in the day-ahead energy market was the PJM/Duke (DUK) Interface, which accounted for 99.6 percent of the net scheduled import volume.
 The four separate interfaces that connect PJM to the NYISO (PJM/NYIS, PJM/NEPT, PJM/HUDS and PJM/Linden (LIND)) had net scheduled exports in the day-ahead energy market.
-In the first nine months of 2023, there were net imports in the day-ahead energy market at none of the 10 separate interfaces that connect PJM to MISO.13
+In the first three months of 2024, there were net imports in the day-ahead energy market at one of the 10 separate interfaces that connect PJM to MISO (Ameren-Illinois (AMIL)).
+This importing interface represented 0.04 percent of the total net PJM scheduled imports in the real-time energy market.13